 Thanks to the help of our donors, we are able to offer microgrants for students with financial hardship to help cover the cost of their marimba education.

 These funds can be used for expenses related to your musical education, including but not limited to: audio equipment, instrument rental fees, mallet purchases, sheet music purchases, and private lessons.
 If selected, proof of purchase is required at the time of receiving the microgrant.

 Please note that this fund is designed to make marimba education more equitable.
 All disclosures will be kept confidential.
-The deadline to submit the application is March 31st, 2021 @ 11:59PM PST.

 Database of Marimba Music by BIPOC Composers

 As part of our action to move towards a more diverse and inclusive music world (please see our blog for more information), we have created an online database of marimba music by Black, Indigenous, and People of Color (BIPOC) composers from around the world.
 We hope that this database can help our community meaningfully explore these works and discover opportunities to include them in our existing programs!

 If you would like to contribute new pieces or have any editing suggestions, please send us a message here.
 We would love for this project to include the efforts of our community!